mkrlearns/mkrlearns.github.io/_posts/2020-01-03-cli_data_gem_portfolio_project.markdown

 Since there are multiple ways to represent color codes, I tried to account for every exception.

-* Hex codes can be represented with a # or without and also as six characters or just six.
+* Hex codes can be represented with a # or without and also as six characters or just three.
 * HSL codes can contain percent and degree symbols or not.

-With some string manipulation I was able to account for each of these cases.
+With some fancy string manipulation and tests I was able to account for each of these cases.

 ### Conclusion

 Though I'm aware that I could have used an API or a gem for color conversions, I think it was important for the project and for myself to create a scraper to do the work.

-I couldn't be happier, though, with how the project turned out and generally had a good time creating it.
+I couldn't be happier with how the project turned out and generally had a good time creating it.